 - pick a room for them to stay in with a window that can open for ventilation

 - get them to use a different bathroom if possible

-- keep them away from older people, people with long-term conditions or pregnant women
+- keep them away from older people, people with high risk conditions or pregnant women

 Try and have one carer only

 If possible, only 1 person should look after the person isolating.
 This should be someone who is in good health and fully vaccinated against COVID-19 if possible.

 - is not at high risk from COVID-19